- Common uses

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you are pregnant, or plan to become pregnant.
-You should not become pregnant during your treatment and for 5 months after your last dose.
+You will have to take a pregnancy test before starting treatment.
+You should not become pregnant while you are receiving atezolizumab injection and for 5 months after your last dose.
 Talk to your doctor about birth control methods that you can use during your treatment.
 If you become pregnant while receiving atezolizumab injection, call your doctor immediately.
+Atezolizumab may harm the fetus.

 What SPECIAL DIETARY instructions should I follow?